Core MA Courses

 GLBL 700: Introduction to Research and Theory in Global Studies

 Global Studies examines world systems, transnational processes, and global-local interactions from perspectives informed by a number of disciplines.
 This course will introduce students to current interdisciplinary theoretical approaches to global studies and examine the primary topics of contemporary research relating to the rise of a complex but increasingly integrated world society.
-Elizabeth Olson, associate professor, Geography, will teach this core course.
+Elizabeth Olson, associate professor, Geography, teaches this course.

 GLBL 701: The Global Economy